 While flying to find his weapons, Iron Man is shot down by a tank shell.
 When he gets up, a second shell barely misses him.
 He responds by shooting a mini-missile at the tank, destroying it.
 Using the palm repulsors he designed, he destroys the captured Jericho missiles.
 After they are demolished, Raza arrives in time to see Tony fly off.

-After Tony arrives back at home, Pepper catches him removing the battle-damaged Iron Man armor.
+After Tony arrives back at home, Pepper catches him removing the battle-damaged Mark III armor.
 The removal is not going as well as the assembly and Tony quips that Pepper has seen him in situations that were much worse.

 Meanwhile, Stane pays a visit to the Ten Rings' camp.
 He paid the Ten Rings members to capture and kill Tony, but they realized who Tony was and had demanded a much higher price when they made their tape.
 Using a high-powered sonic device that induces temporary paralysis, Stane immobilizes Raza and takes the remnants of the Mark I armor they have gathered.
 Stane then has his men execute everyone in the camp.